History of Ford Motor Company: Post-World War I developments

 By 1916, the company had accumulated a capital surplus of $60 million, but Henry Ford declared that he intended to end special dividends for shareholders in favor of massive investments in new plants, including the River Rouge plant, allowing Ford to dramatically increase production, and the number of people employed at his plants, at the same time as cutting the prices of his cars.
 The Dodge brothers, John Francis Dodge and Horace Elgin Dodge, the largest non-family shareholders, with 10% of the company, objected and took Ford to court in 1917 in an often cited case, Dodge v.
 Ford Motor Company.
 The judge found in their favor requiring a $19million special dividend.
 The decision was then upheld in the 1919 appeal to the Michigan Supreme Court which stated that:

 In response Henry Ford determined to buy out the remaining shareholders.
 To encourage this, he threatened to leave and set up a rival company, offering to buy out the minority shareholders, at varying prices.
 He gained complete control in July 1919 at a cost of $125 million, made up of $106 million of the stock and $19 million in court-ordered dividend, financed with a $75 million loan from two eastern banks.
 The Dodge brothers received $25 million.
 At this time Edsel Ford also succeeded his father as president of the company, although Henry still kept a hand in management.

-While prices were kept low through highly efficient engineering, the company used an old-fashioned personalized management system, and neglected consumer demand for improved vehicles.
+While prices were kept low through highly efficient engineering, the company and neglected consumer demand for improved vehicles.
 So, while four-wheel brakes were invented by Arrol-Johnson (and were used on the 1909 Argyll), they did not appear on a Ford until 1927, only a year before Chevrolet.
 Ford steadily lost market share to GM and Chrysler, as these and other domestic and foreign competitors began offering fresher automobiles with more innovative features and luxury options.
 GM had a range of models from relatively cheap to luxury, tapping all price points in the spectrum, while less wealthy people purchased used Model Ts.
 The competitors also opened up new markets by extending credit for purchases, so consumers could buy these expensive automobiles with monthly payments.
 Ford initially resisted this approach, insisting such debts would ultimately hurt the consumer and the general economy.
 Ford eventually relented and started offering the same terms in December 1927, when Ford unveiled the redesigned Model A, and retired the Model T after producing 15 million units.
 An early version of the Ford script in the oval badge was first used on the 1928 Model A; the Ford script had been created in 1903 by Childe Harold Wills, and the oval trademark in 1907.